Don’t Use ACV If You’re On Any of These Medications

 Despite its many benefits, apple cider vinegar can still interact oddly with certain types of medications, causing unpleasant side effects.
 Most medications that interact with apple cider vinegar result in problems because apple cider vinegar tends to lower potassium levels in the body.

-Digoxin — Digoxin, which is also sold under the name Lanoxin, is used for heart problems. apple cider vinegar can prevent the body from properly absorbing potassium, and potassium deficiencies can increase the side effects of lanoxin.
+— Digoxin, which is also sold under the name Lanoxin, is used for heart problems. apple cider vinegar can prevent the body from properly absorbing potassium, and potassium deficiencies can increase the side effects of Lanoxin.
 Side effects include diarrhea, vomiting, dizziness, vision changes, and mood swings.

 RELATED ARTICLE: 12 Healthy Recipes To Help Combat Diabetes